sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ### Remote Access

-Remote Desktop and File Sharing can wake the SoC from the deepest idle state on the client system when the system has a LAN connection.
+Remote Desktop and File Sharing can wake the SoC from the deepest idle state on the client system when the system has an Ethernet connection.

 ### Audio